abcrun/whiskers/CHANGE.md

 	* Add methods to create and control `template`.
 	* Fix bug of treating attributes such as [class=test][style=color:red].
 ### Version (0.4.0)
-	* Rebuild the template rendering function - String Mode.
+	* Rebuild the template rendering function - String Mode .